decred/dcrdocs/docs/getting-started/user-guides/decrediton-setup.md

 ## **Download and Install** ##

 Decrediton is released with the Binary Releases and can be found here: [https://github.com/decred/decred-binaries/releases/tag/v1.0.3_decrediton](https://github.com/decred/decred-binaries/releases/tag/v1.0.3_decrediton).
-As of v1.0.3, Decrediton is only available for Linux and Mac and is technically an alpha release.
-There are known bugs in the software that are being worked on.
+As of v1.0.3, Decrediton is only available for Linux and Mac.

 > macOS/OSX